anurag-jain/anurag-jain.github.io/_posts/2020-17-08-move-semantics.md

 #author: Anurag
 ---

 Move semantics were introduced in the C++11 and provide a way to efficiently move contents of objects from one to another, instead of copying object unconditionally.
-This results in better performance and promotes simpler and expressive design.
+This prevents unnecessary object copies, thus results in better performance and promotes simpler and expressive design.

 ## Introduction